FraunhoferIOSB/swap-it-execution-engine/documentation/source/GettingStarted.rst

        | of seconds, otherwise, the process execution starts
        | without delay
    * - docker
-     - bool
+     - string
      - | In case that the Execution Engine interacts with OPC UA
        | server inside a docker environment, it might be possible
        | that the server URL's have to be adjusted, so that the
        | Execution Engine can connect to them from outside the
        | docker environment.
-If set to True, the Port from the
+If set, the Port from the
        | server URL received from an Assignment Agent is extracted
-       | and added to "opc.tcp://localhost:".
+       | and added to the string specified in this argument.
        | For example, if the Execution Engine receives an URL
-       | "opc.tcp://swap_server:4840" docker = True will adjust the
+       | "opc.tcp://swap_server:4840" docker = "opc.tcp://localhost:"
-       | url to "opc.tcp://localhost:4840".
+       | will adjust the url to "opc.tcp://localhost:4840".

 .. _simple started: